ishita230103/Eye-Blink-Detection-Project/README.md

 Features:
 Real-time eye blink detection using webcam
-Accurate detection of eye blinks using pre trained model () Accurate detection of face blinks using pre trained model (haarcascade) User-friendly interface for easy usage
+Accurate detection of face and eye blinks using pre trained model User-friendly interface for easy usage